talha131/onCrashReboot/content/Computer Literacy Study Guide/Operating System/70-DOS vs Windows.md

 5. **Ease of Use**: The GUI is designed to be accessible for users of varying technical expertise.

 {{< callout type="info" >}}
-Fun Fact: Early versions of Windows, such as Windows 3.x, were initially built on top of DOS but gradually developed into a separate, standalone operating system.
+Early versions of Windows, such as Windows 3.x, were initially built on top of DOS but gradually developed into a separate, standalone operating system.
 {{< /callout >}}

 ## Comparison Table